-Students who wish to distribute information and/or post it on school grounds must receive permission from the principal prior to posting or distribution.
-This applies whether the information deals with school-sponsored or non-school-sponsored activities.
+Students who wish to distribute and/or post information on school grounds must receive permission from the principal prior to posting or distribution.
+This applies whether the information deals with schoolsponsored or non-school-sponsored activities.
 Students should ask their principal for more information about school rules on posting and distributing materials.